Crazy Ways For Crazy Days

 Organisations such as Moneyfacts (my personal go to site for such information) research all of these avenues and provide information on which account or loan etc is the best, not just the cheapest.
 They do this research, so you don’t have to.
 They pick out the best of the best for such matters and Moneyfacts even hand out ‘merit badges’ of sorts, for example, to the providers that they have deemed worthy of your business.
 Don’t let an attractive introductory rate or a ‘quick fix’ put you in a worse position further down the line than you already were.

 This is a type of saving where the gains are small and long-term but difficult to quantify.
 For instance, in my household we used to heat stuff in the oven all the time.
 Ovenable southern fries and so on.
 It was only when utilities bills started to rocket that I put my foot down.
 The oven is now strictly reserved for roasting chicken and turkey, plus making the occasional pizza.
 What this means is savings.
 However because it’s become the normal way of life in my household, it’s a saving we’re no longer really aware of.
 Microsaving doesn’t mean microwaving though.
-For instance if you make chicken soup from scratch (this recipe does the trick, as does this slightly more rustic one.)

 You can apply the microsaving idea to quite a lot of things – from fuel consumption to expenditure on a range of life’s necessities.
 The trick, however, is to save money while still enjoying life – after all, you only live once!
 So by all means make the most of limited resources, but don’t ever go hungry or wear socks with holes in them!